dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

   ClassLoader: '?'
 ```

+In the resulting directory structure, `AnotherNetService.yaml` is contained inside the `JavaProcess` directory, meaning that `AnotherNetService` type is a child type of the `JavaProcess` type.

 ![types example](/Images/apim_yamles/yamles_types_custom_example.png)

-In the example directory structure above, `AnotherNetService.yaml` is contained inside the `JavaProcess` directory.
-This means that `AnotherNetService` type is a child type of the `JavaProcess` type.

-{{% pageinfo color="primary" %}}
-When adding a new custom entity type, the parent entity type of your custom type may not yet have any child entity types.
-In this case, create a new directory named the same as the parent type name (without `.yaml` extension) at the same level as the parent type YAML file.
-You can then put your new custom entity type YAML file in the newly created directory.
+When adding a new custom entity type, the parent entity type of your custom type might not yet have any child entity types.
+In this case, create a new directory named the same as the parent type, without `.yaml` extension, at the same level as the parent type YAML file.
+Then, add your new custom entity type YAML file in the newly created directory.
-{{% /pageinfo %}}

-{{% pageinfo color="primary" %}}
-YAML files for entity instances of custom types must be put in `System` directory.
-Refer to [Directory Mapping](/docs/apim_yamles/apim_yamles_references/yamles_top_directories) for more information.
+YAML files for entity instances of custom types must be placed in the `System` directory.
+For more information, see [Directory Mapping](/docs/apim_yamles/apim_yamles_references/yamles_top_directories).
-{{% /pageinfo %}}

 ## Cardinality